 It is the responsibility of the student to submit an application for admission to candidacy.
 Applications are made in duplicate and submitted to the Department's Graduate Office for further action and transmission to the Graduate School.
 Application forms may be obtained from the Department's Graduate Office or from the Graduate School.

-The student has four years from the date of admission to candidacy to complete the degree requirements.
+The student typically has four years from the date of admission to candidacy to complete the degree requirements.

 The Graduate School discusses the requirements regarding the dissertation in the following areas: